 Uses for Szechuan Sauce

-Szechuan sauce is perfect for stir fry dishes, though you can also use it as a marinade or a dipping sauce.
+Szechuan sauce is perfect for stir fry dishes, though it is also wonderful as a marinade or a dipping sauce.
 Some great dishes include:

 That's it, my friends.
 I hope you enjoy my Szechuan sauce recipe.
 So many great ways to enjoy it!
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!
 Szechuan sauce is gluten free, by the way.